Marie Tussaud: Legacy

 Upon Marie Tussaud's retirement, her son François (or Francis) became chief artist for the Exhibition.
 He was succeeded by his son Joseph, who was succeeded by his son John Theodore Tussaud.

 Madame Tussaud's wax museum has now grown to become one of the major tourist attractions in London and has expanded with branches in Amsterdam, Istanbul, Beijing, Bangkok, Berlin, Blackpool, Sydney, Hong Kong, Wuhan, Las Vegas, San Francisco, Chongqing, Shanghai, New York City, Orlando, Nashville, Hollywood, Singapore, Tokyo, Budapest, Vienna, Washington D.C., New Delhi and Dubai.
 As of 2019, the newest museum is in Prague.
 The current owner is Merlin Entertainments, a company owned by Blackstone Group.

 In popular culture

 Tussaud is a supporting character in the 1997 musical The Scarlet Pimpernel.
 The character was portrayed by Elizabeth Ward Land in the original Broadway cast and the 2000 US National Tour.

 Tussaud was featured as a minor character and quest giver in the 2014 video game Assassin's Creed Unity, which takes place during the French Revolution.
+She's also the basis for the character Esmeralda Tusspells in The Great Ace Attorney 2: Resolve.

 She is one of the main characters in the book Faces of the Dead by Suzanne Weyn.
 Edward Carey's 2018 novel Little is a novelization of her work and life.